0xEDU/libftpp/README.md

 This will compile the mains in the `tests/` directory and link them against the `libftpp.a` library.
 The resulting executables will be placed in the `bin/` directory.

+Most tests are equipped with a test framework that will pretty print the output.
+Threading classes need to be manually tested with `valgrind --tool=helgrind ./bin/<threading-binary>` to check for race conditions or deadlocks.